wragge/dfat-documents-web/_volumes/volume-5-1941-july-1942-june/394-legation-in-washington-to-department-of-external-affairs.md

 _

-_ [AA:MP1217, BOX 552, STRATEGICAL APPRECIATION IN FAR EAST_
+ _[AA:MP1217, BOX 552, STRATEGICAL APPRECIATION IN FAR EAST FOLLOWING OUTBREAK OF WAR WITH JAPAN, 1941.
+FORMATION OF A.B.D.A.
+AREA]_